-Eventually I grew desensitized and realized that if I had made the same number of calls in insurance, I would also have gotten desensitized but the difference is I’d be making much more money.
+I realized that if I had made the same number of calls in insurance, I would forced my own desensitization but the difference is I’d be making much more money.

-5) Start Small and Reinvest your Profits
+5) Build Wealth by Starting Small and Reinvesting your Profits

 This is where the action steps begin or as they say, the rubber meets the road.
-Let’s recap…

 1) You’ve gotten your mindset right.

 2) You’ve set your goals based on the end result you want to get.

 3) You’re committed to having a strong work ethic.

 If you’ve landed on this page, you probably have or will soon have a little start-up capital.